Tropical Storm Maysak (2008): Philippines

 As PAGASA declared that Tropical Depression Quinta had formed, they put Public Storm warning signal No.1 up for parts of Luzon, Visayas, Mindanao.
 This meant that wind speeds of 30–60 km/h were expected within 36 hours.
 Later that day PAGASA put some more areas of Luzon under Signal 1 and cancelled the signal over parts of Mindanao Later on November 6 PAGASA kept revising the areas under Signal No.1 in Visayas & Luzon.
 PAGASA then cancelled all signals for Visayas Later that day as Quinta moved away from the Philippines.
-Early the next day PAGASA cancelled all off the signals for Luzon as they released their first final advisory on Qunita.
+Early the next day PAGASA cancelled all off the signals for Luzon as they released their first final advisory on Quinta.

 On November 12, the Philippine National Disaster Coordinating Council (NDCC) reported that over 4800 people were affected by tropical storm Maysak.
 The NDCC reported that a total of 92 homes were either partially or totally destroyed in the Philippines.
 Sixteen of the municipalities in the Philippines reported power interruptions from November 6 until November 7.
 In total 19 people were killed by Maysak and 14 people injured.